-You can instruct them to schedule Zoom calls with the relevant person to ensure that not only do they find the answers they’re looking for but also get much-needed human interaction, which plays a key role in social learning.
+You can instruct them to schedule Zoom calls with the relevant person to ensure that not only do they find the answers they’re looking for but also get much-needed human interaction.
+This plays a key role in social learning.
 To further support a sense of social connection, you can even include personal questions.
 For example: what hobbies does the HR manager enjoy?
-What sports teams does the marketing assistant support? etc.
+What sports team does the marketing assistant support? etc.

 Tip #3 Checklists

-As your new hire progresses through the stages of onboarding, it is important to use a shareable checklist — a feature built into On.Board — to ensure relevant team members, such as the HR manager, team leader and department head, can verify that new hires are getting the support and resources they need to meet the demands of their role.
+As your new hire progresses through the stages of onboarding, it is important to use a shareable checklist — a feature built into On.Board.
+This ensures relevant team members, such as the HR manager, team leader and department head, can verify that new hires are getting the support and resources they need to meet the demands of their role.
 With this level of visibility, any stalling in the onboarding process can be quickly identified and resolved.

 Tip #4 Consolidation

-At the end of the onboarding process, it’s time to take stock of whether your new hire is equipped with the knowledge and able to access the resources needed to become an independent member of your team.
-One way to assess the technical side of things is to set a quiz with multiple choice or open-ended questions to ascertain the extent of their understanding.
+At the end of the onboarding process, it’s time to take stock of whether your new hire.
+Are they equipped with the knowledge and able to access the resources needed to become an independent member of your team?
+One way to assess the technical side of things is to set a quiz with multiple-choice or open-ended questions.
 Feedback on their answers can provide talking points to follow up on via a one-to-one video meeting.

 Tip #5 Social video conferencing